When Declaring Bankruptcy – Can I travel overseas?

 I’ve Had a Motor Vehicle Accident.
 Will the Debt Be Covered in Bankruptcy?

-If you were refused an insurance claim because the insurance company found you to be ‘at-fault’, then that debt cannot be wiped through bankruptcy.
+If you were refused an insurance claim because the insurance company discovered you to be ‘at-fault’, then that debt cannot be wiped through bankruptcy.
 Your debt can only be cleared if you can show through the courts that you were not at fault.

-There is, of course, more to it than that, so please call Bankruptcy Advice Perth on 1300 795 575 to discuss your unique set of circumstances.
+There is, of course, more to it than that, so please call Bankruptcy Perth on 1300 795 575 to discuss your unique set of circumstances.

 19. Can I Also Have My Business Debts Removed with my Personal Bankruptcy?